datacamp/authoring/docs/projects/projects-authoring.md

 **Links to Exercises**

-Every hint should start with a reference to exercises from datacamp courses, that contain the skills required to tackle the task in question.
+Every hint should start with a reference to exercises from DataCamp courses, that contain the skills required to tackle the task in question.
 The idea is that a user who is stuck can refer to these exercises, refresh their knowledge, and attempt the task with a fresh mind.
 The more relevant these exercise links are, the better.

 **Scaffolded Code**